 Petitioner ran the CAFE Model using an elasticity of -0.6, which is the mean and median long-run elasticity of all the studies shown below, as well as an elasticity of -0.4, which is a central estimate based on the literature published since 2000.
 Under the -0.6 elasticity, the net benefits of the CAFE standards were reduced by \$5.1 billion at a 3% discount rate and \$3.9 billion at a 7% discount rate.
 In addition, the agencies' estimated increase in new vehicle sales under the final CAFE standards decreased from 2.7 million to 1.6 million.
-The agencies' estimated avoided fatalities under the final CAFE standards were reduced by \$7.6 billion at a 3% discount rate and \$5.9 billion at a 7% discount rate.
-In addition, the agencies' estimated increase in new vehicle sales under the final CAFE standards were reduced by \$7.6 billion at a 3% discount rate and \$5.9 billion at a 7% discount rate.
+The agencies' estimated avoided fatalities under the final CAFE standards also decreased by 190.
+Under the -0.4 elasticity, the net benefits of the CAFE standards were reduced by \$7.6 billion at a 3% discount rate and \$5.9 billion at a 7% discount rate.
 In addition, the agencies' estimated increase in new vehicle sales under the final CAFE standards decreased from 2.7 million to 1.1 million.
-The agencies' estimated avoided fatalities under the final CAFE standards decreased from 2.7 million to 1.1 million.
-The agencies' estimated avoided fatalities under the final CAFE standards decreased from 2.7 million to 1.1 million.
-The agencies' estimated avoided fatalities under the final CAFE standards decreased from 2.7 million to 2.7 million to 2.1 million.
+The agencies' estimated avoided fatalities under the final CAFE standards also decreased by 286.